-Mattias has been working professionally as a developer for 20 years.
+Mattias has been working professionally as a developer for over 20 years.

-His interest in coding started already in the 80s with the Commodore 128 and the true passion came with the Amiga.
+His interest in coding started already in the 80s with the Commodore 128 and but his true passion came with the Amiga.

 Today he's a partner and senior architect at WCOM, a Microsoft partner located in Gothenburg, Sweden.

-He’s also a Microsoft Azure MVP, a Microsoft Developer Technologies MVP and a member of the OzCode Magician community.
+He’s also a Microsoft Azure MVP and a Microsoft Developer Technologies MVP.

-Outside work he a father of two, husband of one and contributes actively to the .NET open source community.
+Outside work he is a father of two, husband of one, and contributes actively to the .NET open source community.

 Most know there for being one of the lead maintainers behind the .NET foundation project Cake and on the .NET Foundation Board of Directors.